-Dare we say it, an absolute cracker of a castle with classic proportions and perfect symmetry.
-The last hurrah of Edward I's massive building programme in north Wales… just a shame he never got round to finishing it!
-With finances stretched to the limit and the Scots now increasingly effective in their resistance to the English monarch, his vice-like grip on Wales was beginning to slip.
+An intimidating, fine example of a castle with classic proportions and perfect symmetry.
+This was the last ‘hurrah!’ of Edward I's massive building programme in north Wales … it’s just a shame that he never got around to finishing it!
+With finances stretched to the limit and the Scots increasingly effective in their resistance to the English monarch, his vice-like grip on Wales was beginning to slip.

 You can usually complain if a neighbour's extension plans are a bit on the large side.
 Seven centuries ago the problem was resolved rather differently.
 The population of Llanfaes was forcibly moved 12 miles (19km) away to Newborough to make way for Edward's new castle.
 Want to create a fuss?
 You'd probably be better off keeping your head down…or risk losing it!